Discriminant Analysis (DA)

 What is Discriminant Analysis?

-- Predict which group an observation will belong to
+- Predict which group a new observation will belong to.

 Two models of Discriminant Analysis are used depending on a basic assumption: if the covariance matrices are assumed to be identical, linear discriminant analysis is used.
-If, on the contrary, it is assumed that the covariance matrices differ in at least two groups, then the quadratic model is used.
+If, on the contrary, it is assumed that the covariance matrices differ in at least two groups, then the quadratic discriminant analysis should be preferred.
 The Box test is used to test this hypothesis (the Bartlett approximation enables a Chi2 distribution to be used for the test).
-We start with linear analysis then, depending on the results from the Box test, carry out quadratic analysis if required.
+It is common to start with linear analysis then, depending on the results from the Box test, to carry out quadratic analysis if required.

-With linear and still more with quadratic models, we can face problems of variables with a null variance or multicolinearity between variables.
-XLSTAT has been programmed so as to avoid these problems.
+With linear and still more with quadratic models, we can face problems of variables with a null variance or multicollinearity between variables.
+XLSTAT has been programmed in a way to avoid these problems.
 The variables responsible for these problems are automatically ignored either for all calculations or, in the case of a quadratic model, for the groups in which the problems arise.
-Multicolinearity statistics are optionally displayed so that you can identify the variables which are causing problems.
+Multicollinearity statistics are optionally displayed so that you can identify the variables which are causing problems.